nrosvall/ylva/README.md

 # Ylva - Command line password manager

-## NOTE: Ylva is not maintained anymore by me.
-If you want to take over, please do!

 Password management belongs to the command line, deep into the Unix heartland, the shell.